 Finally I came up with a grading method that was requested by my student instructors.
 In Pure Krav Maga the grading method has a ladder of 10 strips.

 Students only have 3 strips.
 Instructors have 7.
 In most martial arts system you have about 7 grades for students and 10 grades for instructors.
-My idea was to teach all the self defense skills at the low grades since Krav Maga is well known for his intensive learning capacity of Hand to Hand Combat and Self Defense, and to reward instructors for their contribution of helping many people to be able to protect themselves quickly.
+My idea was to teach all the self defense skills at the low grades since Krav Maga is well known for its intensive learning capacity of Hand to Hand Combat and Self Defense, and to reward instructors for their contribution of helping many people to be able to protect themselves quickly.

 In order to give the appropriate recognition to professional skills, ranks 1-3 are for students that attain levels of proficiency to defend themselves in various empty hand scenarios, up to armed scenarios and learn how to spar and prevail.

 After level 3 they can keep training for fitness and fun, or they can take the instructor course which will give them level 4 of professional grade.
-Then they can enjoy giving other people the gift of being able to defend them.
+Then they can enjoy giving other people the gift of being able to defend oneself.
 I think for the student grades it promotes more respect for training and knowing their capability than relying on a constant reward of getting a rank.

 For quality control purpose, after students become instructors, they must seek to send 10 of their students to become instructors in order for them to be promoted to a master instructor level.
 If they chose not to teach while they are too busy with other endeavors, they can get another rank for each time they take another week of intensive training.

 Pure Krav Maga therefore does not adopt the Judo Belt System!
 Instead of being another status challenge in life or becoming what the world of martial arts has created a "Way of Life," it has clearly differentiated itself by creating a concrete training system.